jimdel/Junior-Phase/Lecture Notes/Express_Sequelize_Checkpoint_Review.md

     }
   })

-  //The listener function, allows our server to wait for requests app.listen(PORT, () => {
+  //The listener function, allows our server to wait for requests after the db sync app.listen(PORT, () => {
     models.db.sync()
     .then(console.log(`Listening on ${PORT} ...`));